Data Browser

 The following features are available in the data browser:

-Clicking a KiiObject in the list will bring up the KiiObject editor with the current key-value pairs in the KiiObject.
+To open an existing object, click the target object in the list.
+This will bring up the object editor with the current key-value pairs in the object.

-When you are done with the editing, press the "Save" button.
+• When you are done with editing, press the "Save" button.

-You can also delete multiple KiiObjects simultaneously by selecting them in the list and by pressing the "Delete Objects" button.
+You can delete objects by toggling the target objects and by pressing the "Delete" button.

 Managing object bodies